enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 The main activity of the Uncrackable level 3 challenge has the interesting points to discuss:

-* Hardcoded keys in the code. `xorkey` has a plaintext key, `"pizzapizzapizzapizzapizz"``` that will be used to solve the challenge
+* Hardcoded keys in the code. `xorkey` has a plaintext key, `"pizzapizzapizzapizzapizz"``` that will be used to solve the challenge.
-* The loading of the native library `libfoo.so` and declaration of two native methods in the Java side: `baz()` and `init()`
+* The loading of the native library `libfoo.so` and declaration of two native methods in the Java side: `baz()` and `init()`.
-* Variables and class fields to keep track if tampering is detected
+* Variables and class fields to keep track if tampering is detected.

 The main activity gets decompiled as follows: